sefnyn/scholix/README.md

-# Find links between Durham research outputs and Durham research data
+# Find links between research outputs and research data in other data repositories

 ## History
 The list of research output DOIs was created by the Repository Manager on 14/3/2019.